Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Observing the Astrophysical Gravitational Wave Background

 \section{Observing the Astrophysical Gravitational Wave Background}

-We will model the astrophysical GWB as being formed by a superposition of GWs from a finite number $N$ of sources with unique frequencies $f_j$, propagation directions $\hat\Omega_j$, and phases $\phi_j$, with all astrophysical parameters in a vector $\vec\theta_j$, such as the redshift of the source $z_j$ and its chirp mass $\mathcal{M}_j$.
-We will also consider how the GWB interacts with a detector -- for concrete purposes, a PTA -- over a finite observation time $T$.
-This setup lets us identify two major sources of non-Gaussianity in measurements of the GWB: \emph{Poisson variance} ~\cite{lamb_taylor_24}, due to the fact that $N$ is a random (Poisson) variable, and \emph{shot noise} due, to the fact that the GWB is produced by a finite number of interfering GW sources.

 Assuming that all GW sources are far enough from the Earth-pulsar system, we will describe their metric perturbations as plane waves.
-These plane waves are uniquely characterized by two functions of a single variable, one for each GW polarization, which we call $h^+$ and $h^\times$:

-where the amplitude of the metric perturbation, $\mathcal{A}(f_j, \vec{\theta}_j)\equiv \mathcal{A}_j$, depends on the astrophysical parameters and frequency of its source, and we have assumed that the SMBHB orbit is circular and face-on to the Earth line of sight (from which follows that the relative phase between the two polarizations is $\pi/2$).
+These plane waves are uniquely characterized by two functions of a single variable, one for each GW polarization, which we call $h^+$ and $h^\times$: \begin{widetext} \end{widetext} where the amplitude of the metric perturbation, $A(f_j, \vec{\theta}_j)\equiv A_j$, depends on the astrophysical parameters and frequency of its source and we have assumed that the SMBHB orbit is circular (from which follows that the relative phase between the two polarizations is $\pi/2$).
+The inclination $\iota_j$ of the binary is defined as the angle between the line of sight and the orbital angular momentum, with $\cos\iota_j\in[-1, 1]$.
+Inclined, circular orbits appear elliptical to the observer, and its orientation is described by the polarization angle $\psi_j\in[0, \pi/2]$.
 The rest-frame frequency $f_j$ is related to the observed GW frequency $f_{j,\mathrm{obs}}$ by $f_j=(1+z_j)f_{j,\mathrm{obs}}$, where $z_j$ is the redshift between the observer and the source.
-The metric perturbation produced by the entire population of sources at time $t$ and location $\vec{x}$ is then given by: where c.c. indicates the complex conjugate, and we defined the complex polarization tensor $\epsilon_{ab} \equiv \epsilon_{ab}^+ - i\epsilon_{ab}^\times$.

-The timing residual for the $p$-th pulsar induced by this metric perturbation is given by:
+The metric perturbation produced by the entire population of sources at time $t$ and location $\vec{x}$ is then given by: The timing residual for the $p$-th pulsar induced by this metric perturbation is given by: